blawson69/PurseStrings/README.md

 ```!ps --setup```

 If you wish to add a starting amount to the selected characters, you can optionally pass the coinage parameter along with the `--setup` command.
-Keep in mind the given amount will be added to each selected character.
-The following adds 50cp, 20sp, and 10gp to each character selected:
+Keep in mind the given amount will be added to every selected character.
+The following adds 50cp, 20sp, and 10gp to each selected character:

 ```!ps --setup 50:20:0:10:0```

 ---
 ### --config
 **GM Only** One of the first things you will want to do is configure PurseStrings for your game.
-After you have setup all of your characters using the `--setup` command above, use the `--config` command to see a list of your Party Members and the value of your **drop** and **showStock** variables.
+After you have setup all of your characters using the `--setup` command [above](#--setup), use the `--config` command to see a list of your Party Members and the value of your **drop** and **showStock** variables.
 The config menu will give a link to change these variables as well as a link to add Party Members.

 ```!ps --config```